mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 The goals of this project are as follows:

-* Train a classifier to predict cars on road
+* Train a classifier to detect cars on road
 * Extract and evaluate classifier performance on features like Histogram of Gradients (HOG), color transformation and spatial binning
 * Create a pipeline to detect cars on test images
-* Test the pipeline on a video with boxes indicating location of real cars
+* Test the pipeline on a video drawing boxes indicating location of real cars

 [//]: # (Image References)
 [image2]: ./examples/OrientationDOE.png